 This seemed an obvious conclusion at the time, but as we know now, Renaissance was only just getting started on a multi-decade run of massive returns.

 So why didn’t Renaissance get caught out like LTCM?

 It might seem strange that the creator of some of the most powerful and profitable financial models of all time should admit that they do not reflect reality.
 However, former Renaissance employee Nick Patterson’s view was that, unlike LTCM, they were always aware that models were not entirely accurate.

 This is one of the most contentious issues for all backtesters.
 To what degree does the model predict future behaviour?

-Many people argue that all models are curve-fitted and they do not have any predictive power.
-On the other extreme, many people are convinced that their models are fully predictive.
+Many people argue that all models are curve-fitted and have no predictive power.
+Conversely, many people are convinced that their models are fully predictive.

-As this quote shows, the fact that models are not reality does not mean that they are not helpful.
-In fact, as you will see in the next section, a partially accurate model might be all you need to make incredible returns.
+As this quote shows, the fact that models are not reality does not mean they are helpful.
+As you will see in the next section, a partially accurate model might be all you need to make incredible returns.

 “The gains on each trade were never huge, and the fund only got it right a bit more than half the time, but that was more than enough”

 By 2010 Renaissance was reaching new levels of complexity.
 At this time, they would have thousands of long and short positions at any time.
 Buying and selling throughout every day.

 Bob Mercer, co-CEO of Renaissance, said they only needed to be right 50.75 per cent of the time to make billions.